MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3d10umddi/nc-d3d10umddi-pfnd3d11_1ddi_createrasterizerstate.md

 A handle to the display device (graphics context).

-#### - pRasterizerDesc [in]
+#### - hRTRasterizerState

-A pointer to a <a href="https://msdn.microsoft.com/library/windows/hardware/hh451052">D3D11_1_DDI_RASTERIZER_DESC</a> structure that describes the parameters that the user-mode display driver uses to create a rasterizer state.
+A handle to the rasterizer state that the driver should use when it calls back into the Direct3D runtime.

 #### - hRasterizerState